daniel156161/borgBackup-Docker/README.md

 ## Set Timezone - not into 1.1.17
 Use ENV TZ="Your time zone" if not set will use UTC

-## Export Data to Grafana and Prometheus - not into 1.1.17 and not in stable
+## Export Data to Grafana and Prometheus - not into 1.1.17
 Borg exporter for Prometheus from https://github.com/mad-ady/prometheus-borg-exporter

 Use ENV RUN_PROMETHEUS_EXPORTER and set it to any CRONJOB TASK like ```0 * * * *``` to update the /logs/borg_exporter.prom every hour